What are the implications of GDPR for digital archiving?

 GDPR-compliant archiving: A checklist

-Take the three considerations below, for example:
+Take the three considerations below:

 1. Work with GDPR-compliant suppliers